TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-intermittent-abortedconnection22todb.md

 ## Fix it yourself

-ERROR 1184 (08S01): Aborted connection 22 to db occurs after successful login but before executing any command when the session is established.
-If you receive this error message, you've set an incorrect value for the `init_connect server` parameter, which causes session initialization to fail.
+ERROR 1184 (08S01): "Aborted connection 22 to db" occurs after a successful login, but before executing any command when the session is established.
+If you receive this error message, you've set an incorrect value for the `init_connect server` parameter, which caused session initialization to fail.

 In addition, some server parameters, such as `require_secure_transport`, are not supported at the session level.
 As a result, trying to change the values of these parameters using `init_connect` can result in Error 1184 while connecting to the MySQL server, as shown below:

   ``mysql> show databases; ERROR 2006 (HY000): MySQL server has gone away No connection.
 Trying to reconnect...
 Connection id: 64897 Current database: *** NONE *** ERROR 1184 (08S01): Aborted connection 22 to db: 'db-name' user: 'user' host: 'hostIP' (init_connect command failed)``

-**Resolution**
+### Resolution

 To resolve this issue, in the Azure portal, on the **Server parameters** tab, reset the value of the `init_connect` parameter, and then use only the values supported by the `init_connect` parameter.